The AIRS Instrument Suite

 AIRS measures the infrared brightness coming up from Earth's surface and from the atmosphere's constituent wavelengths, or “colors”.
 The effect (but not the technique) is similar to rain drops splitting sunlight into a rainbow.
 Each infrared wavelength is sensitive to temperature and water vapor over a range of heights in the atmosphere, from the surface up into the stratosphere.
 By having multiple infrared detectors, each sensing a particular wavelength, a temperature profile, or sounding of the atmosphere, can be made.
 While prior space instruments had only 15 detectors, AIRS has 2378.
 This greatly improves the accuracy, making it comparable to measurements made by weather balloons.

-High spectral resolution infrared of the AIRS improves vertical resolution, however the resolution degrades in the presence of clouds.
+High spectral resolution of the AIRS instrument improves vertical resolution, however the resolution degrades in the presence of clouds.
 Microwave energy sensed by the AMSU and HSB instruments is insensitive to clouds and provides valuable soundings in all weather conditions.
 Using a special computer algorithm, data from AIRS and the microwave instruments are combined to provide highly accurate measurements in all cloud conditions resulting in a daily global snapshot of the state of the atmosphere.